truevault-safe/truevault-js-sdk/README.md

 ## Releasing a new version

+- Update version in `package.json`
-- Rebuild `build/index.js`; see above
+- Rebuild distribution files; see above
 - Rebuild documentation; see above
-- Update version in `package.json`
 - Commit
 - `npm publish`
 - Tag